DELVE (DECam Local Volume Exploration) Survey

 Description

+To date, there have been three DELVE data releases (DR1, DR2, DR3).
+The delve_dr3.coadd_objects table represents the deepest and most recent catalog.
 The delve_dr2.objects table and delve_dr1.objects table have been crossmatched against our default reference datasets within a 1.5 arcsec radius, nearest neighbor only.
 These tables will appear with x1p5 in their name in our table browser.
 Example: delve_dr2.x1p5__objects__gaia_dr3__gaia_source.

 DELVE at a Glance | |||